-Darubini Project aims to address challenges such as teenage pregnancy, child and forced marriage, gender-based violence (GBV), gender inequality, male engagement in sexual reproductive health, that prevent young people, especially girls from accessing education.
+Darubini Project aims to address Sexual and Reproductive Health issues facing adolescents such as puberty, early sexual activities, intergenerational sex, teenage pregnancy, child and forced marriage, gender-based violence (GBV) et.c. that prevent young people, especially girls from accessing education.

 Project status: On going